onelogin/onelogin-python-sdk/README.md

 ## Development

-After checking out the repo, run `pip setup install` to install dependencies.
+After checking out the repo, run `pip setup install` or `python setup.py develop` to install dependencies.
 Then, run `pip setup test` to run the tests.

-To release a new version, update the version number in `src/onelogin/api/version.py` and then you will be able to update it to pypy.
+To release a new version, update the version number in `src/onelogin/api/version.py` and commit it, open a then you will be able to update it to pypy. with `python setup.py sdist upload` and `python setup.py bdist_wheel upload`.
+Create also a relase tag on github.

 ## Contributing